AntCPLab/AntCPLab.github.io/index.md

 # What's new

 2020.12
->Paper "Pegasus: bridging polynomial and Non-polynomial evaluations in Homomorphic Encryption" accepted by S&P2021.
+>Paper [Pegasus: bridging polynomial and Non-polynomial evaluations in Homomorphic Encryption](https://eprint.iacr.org/2020/1606) accepted by S&P2021.

 >We got the second place in Track I of [iDASH2020 secure genome analysis competition](http://www.humangenomeprivacy.org/2020/).